Experts challenge Biden crime-fighting strategy of targeting gun sales: ‘A silly, childish notion’

 Former police officers and criminal justice experts are raising doubts about President Biden’s crime-prevention strategy, saying there is no evidence to support his claims that targeting gun dealers will curtail the nation’s soaring crime rate.

-Mr. Biden recently unveiled a three-pronged plan to combat the rising tide of violent crime.
-The steps he outlined include targeting licensed gun dealers who break laws, creating strike forces to stop firearms trafficking, and seeking more money for the Bureau of Alcohol Tobacco and Firearms, the agency that tracks the nation’s guns.
+Mr. Biden recently announced a three-pronged plan to combat the rising tide of violent crime.
+The steps he outlined include targeting licensed gun dealers who break laws, creating strike forces to stop firearms trafficking, and seeking more money for the Bureau of Alcohol, Tobacco and Firearms, the agency that tracks the nation’s guns.

 The president said the strategy will save lives by targeting “merchants of death,” but offered no metrics on how much his new policies could reduce gun deaths.